 Bumble Bee Foods Environmental Goal Progress

 In 2010, Bumble Bee established environmental reduction goals that challenged us to reduce by 2015 energy and greenhouse gas emissions by 15%, water use by 15% and waste to landfill by 15% on a per production unit basis.
-We reported last year that we met all four of those 2015 goals!
+We met all four of those 2015 goals!

 Greenhouse Gas Emissions and Energy Usage

-Bumble Bee Scope 1 and 2 Greenhouse Gas overall emissions decreased by 2% bu because of lower production volumes emissions per production unit increased 5%.
-Similarly, overall energy usage decreased by 1% but energy usage per production unit increased by 4% in 2016 when compared to the 2015 baseline.
-Continued improvements driven by operational consolidation, energy efficiency measures at our plants and a conversion from fuel oil to natural gas at one of our facilities were offset by 6% decrease in production output.
+Bumble Bee Scope 1 and 2 Greenhouse Gas overall emissions increased by 9% but because of lower production volumes and increased fishing from the fleet in Blacks Harbour, emissions per production unit increased 20%.
+Similarly, overall energy usage increased by 10% but energy usage per production unit increased by 21% in 2018 when compared to the 2015 baseline.
+Continued improvements driven by operational consolidation, energy efficiency measures at our plants and a conversion from fuel oil to natural gas at one of our facilities were offset by 9% decrease in production output.

-Bumble Bee overall fresh water usage decreased 1% in 2016 from the 2015 baseline but water usage per production unit increased 5% because of lower production volumes.
-Note a change from our initial five term goals is that we will only measure goals for fresh water and exclude sea water used for movement of fish at one or our plants.
+Bumble Bee overall fresh water usage decreased 2% in 2018 from the 2015 baseline but water usage per production unit increased 8% because of lower production volumes.

-Bumble Bee waste sent to landfill was down 7% in 2016 from 2015 baseline but waste to landfill per production unit was down 2% because of lower production volumes.
-There is some uncertainty in this figure given the termination of BAF waste project at one plant for technical reasons.
+Bumble Bee waste sent to landfill was down 16% in 2018 from 2015 baseline and waste to landfill per production unit decreased 7%.

-In 2016, Bumble Bee facilities sent 2,985 tons of waste to compost, diverted from landfill 10,510 tons of herring parts to use in fishmeal, diverted 6,577 tons of herring parts for use in bait products, recycled over 277 tons of corrugate, 71 tons of plastic, and 66 tons of steel.
+In 2018, Bumble Bee facilities sent 3,577 tons of waste to compost, diverted from landfill 12,171 tons of herring parts to use in fishmeal, diverted 1,524 tons of herring parts for use in bait products, recycled 299 tons of corrugate, 40 tons of plastic, and 50 tons of steel.